Donald Douglas (Scottish actor)

 Donald Douglas (born 7 March 1933) is a Scottish actor who has appeared in films and many well known television shows.

+Early life

 He was educated at Falkirk High School, Edinburgh College of Art and RADA.

+Career

 His first professional stage appearance was at the Citizens Theatre, Glasgow.
 He then appeared in repertory theatres in England and on the West End stage.

 His film appearances include A Bridge Too Far (1977), Highlander: Endgame (2000) and the role of Admiral Darcy in the Bridget Jones film series.